mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

         arn:aws:secretsmanager:<region>:<account-id>:secret:<secret-name>-<six-random-characters>
         ```

-        > You can only use the current version of the secret.

     * **Role ARN (Optional)** - The secret's [permissions policy](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_resource-policies.html) might require you to assume a role with elevated permissions to access it.
 Enter the unique ARN specifying the required role to temporarily assume it.
 Learn more about [assuming roles in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html).

         Also make sure you have the `iam:assumeRole` permission in the identity-based policy associated with your AWS user.